-I have been working in the field of molecular medicine (cancer, complement system and blood coagulation disorders), structural bioinformatics and chemoinformatics for over 20 years in different countries (mainly USA, Finland, Sweden, France), in the private and academic sectors.
+I have been working at the interface between molecular medicine (e.g., cancer, the complement system and blood coagulation), and structural bioinformatics and chemoinformatics for over 20 years in different countries (mainly USA, Finland, Sweden, France), in the private and academic sectors.

 I am research director at the Inserm Institute (the French National Institute of Health and Medical Research is a public scientific and technological institute which operates under the joint authority of the French Ministry of Health and French Ministry of Research) and head of the research unit U973, this unit is located on the University Paris Diderot campus.
 I have been codirector of the doctoral school MTCI from 2012-2015.

 Some more info